Macro-to-micro quantum mapping and the emergence of nonlinearity: Coarse-graining maps

-\emph{Coarse-graining maps.} Supported by the quantum channel formalism~\cite{MichaelGuide,nielsenchuang}, a coarse-graining operation is characterized by a completely positive trace preserving (CPTP) map that acts on a quantum state decreasing its degrees of freedom.
+Supported by the quantum channel formalism~\cite{MichaelGuide,nielsenchuang}, a coarse-graining operation is characterized by a completely positive trace preserving (CPTP) map that preserves only the accessible effective degrees of freedom.
 Let $\mc{H}_a$ be a Hilbert space with $\dim(\mc{H}_a)=a\in \Nl$, and $\mc{L}(\mc{H}_a)$ the linear operators acting on $\mc{H}_a$.
 A coarse-graining map $\Lambda:\mc{L}(\mc{H}_D)\rightarrow\mc{L}(\mc{H}_d)$ connects systems descriptions with different number of degrees of freedom in such a way that $d < D$.
-Given a state $\psi\in\mc{L}(\mc{H}_D)$ describing a microscopic system with a large number of degrees of freedom, its related coarse-graining description, where only a few degrees of freedom are taken into account, is $\rho=\Lambda[\psi]\in\mc{L}(\mc{H}_d)$.
+Given a state $\psi\in\mc{L}(\mc{H}_D)$ describing a microscopic system with a large number of degrees of freedom, its related coarse-graining description, where only a few effective degrees of freedom are taken into account, is $\rho=\Lambda[\psi]\in\mc{L}(\mc{H}_d)$.

 A usual coarse-graining situation addressed in the literature is found in the open quantum system scenario~\cite{breuer2002}.
 In this case, the coarse-graining map responsible for reducing the description to only the system of interest is the partial trace $\tr_E:\mc{L}(\mc{H}_S\otimes\mc{H}_E)\rightarrow\mc{L}(\mc{H}_S)$, where $\mc{H}_S$ is the subspace related to the system and $\mc{H}_E$ the subspace of the environment.
+Despite successful, the open quantum system approach is limited in its ability to describe other physical scenarios.